Amazon Marketplace

 BR is a fulfillment model for 1P vendors where Amazon automatically reorders inventory when it falls below a threshold.
 BR works based on demand forecasts and is less flexible than fully managed replenishment.
 BR is ideal for stable, predictable demand.

-Open term pageBS
+Open glossary pageBS

 Best Seller